On generic nefness of tangent sheaves: Equality conditions of Miyaoka inequality

 \subsection{Case of $\nu(c_1(E)) =1$}

 Next we will consider the case when $\nu(c_1(E)) = 1$.
 In this case, $E$ is semistable with respect to the class $c_1(E)\cdot H^{n-2}$, and the Harder-Narasimhan filtration with respect to this class does not provide any further information.
-In order to obtain more information, we will use curve classes of the form $(c_1(E)+ \epsilon H)^{n-1}$ with $\epsilon>0$.
-We will prove the following results.
+Instead, we will use curve classes of the form $(c_1(E)+ \epsilon H)^{n-1}$ with $\epsilon>0$, and prove the following proposition.

 \begin{prop} Let $X$ be a smooth projective variety of dimension $n\geqslant 2$.
 Let $E$ be a non-zero torsion-free sheaf such that $c_1(E)$ is nef with numerical dimension $1$, and that $E$ is generically nef.
 Assume that $c_2(E)\cdot H^{n-2}=0$ for some ample divisor $H$.
 Then there is a filtration such that \begin{enumerate} \item for each $\epsilon>0$ small enough, it is the Harder-Narasimhan filtration with respect to the class \item $c_1(E_k/E_{k-1})$ is nef and numerically proportional to $c_1(E)$ for any $k=1,...,r$; \item $c_2(E_k/E_{k-1})\cdot (c_1(E)+\epsilon H)^{n-2}=0$ for any $k=1,...,r$ and any $\epsilon>0$ small enough. \end{enumerate} \end{prop}